본문 바로가기

 "Severe Imbalance in High-Demand Areas"

-In Sejong, there are no new apartment units scheduled for occupancy next year.
-The regions with the largest declines in occupancy rates after Sejong are South Gyeongsang Province (from 22,724 units to 7,682 units, a 66% decrease), Jeju (from 1,630 units to 559 units, a 66% decrease), North Gyeongsang Province (from 11,305 units to 5,286 units, a 53% decrease), and Daejeon (from 11,861 units to 6,667 units, a 44% decrease).
-Gwangju is the only region where the number of new units available for occupancy is expected to increase, rising by 119% from 5,318 units this year to 11,656 units next year.
+In the case of Sejong, there are reportedly no new units scheduled for occupancy.
+The regions with the largest percentage decreases in new supply are Gyeongnam (from 22,724 units to 7,682 units, down 66%), Jeju (from 1,630 units to 559 units, down 66%), Gyeongbuk (from 11,305 units to 5,286 units, down 53%), and Daejeon (from 11,861 units to 6,667 units, down 44%).
+Gwangju is the only region where supply is expected to increase, rising by 119% from 5,318 units this year to 11,656 units next year.

-Over the next three years, the supply of new apartment units in the Seoul metropolitan area is expected to continue declining.
-Real Estate R114 forecasts a gradual decrease from 136,860 units this year to 111,900 units next year, then to 108,191 units in 2027, and 98,487 units in 2028.
+The supply of new apartment units in the Seoul metropolitan area is likely to continue declining over the next three years.
+Real Estate R114 predicts a gradual decrease from 136,860 units this year to 111,900 units next year, 108,191 units in 2027, and 98,487 units in 2028.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.